-On-site products shall meet stringent requirements for no or low levels of VOCs, for the health of the installers and others who are exposed to these products.
+On-site products shall meet stringent requirements for no or low levels of VOCs, for the health of the installers and others who are exposed to these products and should align with LEED v4.1 and WELL v2 standards.
 To demonstrate compliance, a product or layer shall meet the following requirements, as applicable.
 Disclosure of VOC content must be made by the manufacturer.
 Any testing must follow the test method specified in the applicable regulation.
 On-site products shall not contain the worst in class materials noted on the Living Building Challenge Red List.
 Red List Building Materials contain chemicals that have been designated as harmful to living creatures, including humans, or the environment.